D Library - Free - No account or wallets needed - Safe for children, adults and plants

 The last part of your reply here about books getting ranked based on community feedback is exceptional and goes to show you prioritize community.
 But how will you handle this ranking in a much larger scale?

 I don’t think there can be a much larger scale.
-The philosophy of the Library is to have a common source of knowledge everyone agrees on, across language, cultures, religions, beliefs… when it comes to sustainable development.
+The philosophy of the Library is to have a common source of knowledge everyone agrees on, across language, cultures, religions, beliefs

 And that is rather a small subset of all the books on the planet.